suksmono/redboole/README.md

 # redboole
 This is a repository of codes on Boolean reduction, which is transforming k-body interacting (qubits) into 2-body; for realization on Ising machine such as DWave.
+The highest production level of the codes is TEST_.